gorkaio/.dotfiles/README.md

 # ./bin/bootstrap.sh -t erlang
 ```

-> For more information just run `./bin/bootstrap.sh -h`
+For more information just run `./bin/bootstrap.sh -h`

+> **NOTE**: You might need to add more environment variables to your `.envrc` file
+>  depending on the roles you use.
+The ones specified here are the bare minimum ones.

 ## Overriding Variables